pyhoon/MinimaListUtils-B4X/README.md

 Treat it as some kind of a NoSQL for key-value pairs.\
 It is suitable for small demo if you don't want to use SQL database.

-It depends on **KeyValueStore** library.\
+It depends on **RandomAccessFile** library.\
-Note: You can remove this dependency and use File.WriteBytes and File.ReadBytes.
+Note: You can use File.WriteBytes and File.ReadBytes to write to and read from a file.

 This b4xlib replaces the class from MinimaList formerly published in B4J code snippet.